She Named Me Wolf

 I am the wife of an Aussie whom I adore and who makes me happy to be alive.

 Born in Mystic, Connecticut, I spent most of my life in sunny San Diego, California, studying, working, and travelling for pleasure.
-Then, when I met my husband, Mark, a true adventurer and world traveler, I moved from Los Angeles to Doha, Qatar before coming to Melbourne, Australia where I currently live and write.
+Then, when I met my husband, Mark, a true adventurer and world traveler, I moved from Los Angeles to Doha, Qatar before coming to Brisbane, Australia where I currently live and write.

 I studied English Literature and Creative Writing at San Diego State University and graphic design at the Advertising Arts College, and I enjoy playing piano and outdoor activities, including kayaking, tennis, squash, surfing, and skiing.
 I love to eat, drink, and travel, and according to TripAdvisor, I have been to 40% of the globe which I hope to get to at least 50% before moving on to the next life.